University of Minnesota: Athletics

 Minnesota's Twin Cities campus athletics teams are called the Minnesota Golden Gophers and are members of the Big Ten Conference and the Western Collegiate Hockey Association (WCHA) in the National Collegiate Athletic Association (NCAA).
-As of 2019, they have won 19 NCAA championships and claim nine national football championships.
+As of 2019, they have won 19 NCAA championships and claim six national football championships.

 Since the 2013–14 school year, the only Minnesota team that does not compete in the Big Ten is the women's ice hockey team, which competes in the WCHA.
 The Gophers men's ice hockey team was a longtime WCHA member, but left when the Big Ten began operating a men's ice hockey league with six inaugural members.
 The current athletic director is Mark Coyle.

-The Golden Gophers' most notable rivalry is the annual college football game against the Wisconsin Badgers (University of Wisconsin–Madison, Madison, Wisconsin) for Paul Bunyan's Axe.
+The Golden Gophers' most notable rivalry is the annual college football game against the Wisconsin Badgers for Paul Bunyan's Axe.
 The two universities also compete in the Border Battle, a year-long athletic competition in which each sport season is worth 40 points divided by the number of times the teams play each other (i.e. football is worth 40 points because they play each other only once, while women's ice hockey is worth 10 points per game because they play four times a year).
 Conference and postseason playoffs do not count in the point standings.

 Goldy Gopher is the mascot for the Twin Cities campus and the associated sports teams.
 The gopher mascot is a tradition as old as the state, which was tabbed the "Gopher State" in 1857 after a political cartoon ridiculing the $5 million railroad loan that helped open up the West.
 The cartoon portrayed shifty railroad barons as striped gophers pulling a railroad car carrying the Territorial Legislature.
 Later, the university picked up the nickname with the first university yearbook, bearing the name "Gopher Annual", appearing in 1887.

-The Minnesota Rouser is university's fight song.
+The Minnesota Rouser is the university's fight song.
 It is commonly played and sung by the 320-member Minnesota Marching Band at events such as commencement, convocation, and athletic games.
 Other songs associated with the university include the Minnesota March, which was composed for the university by John Philip Sousa, and Hail!
 Minnesota, the university's alma mater and state song of Minnesota.